Skip to Content

 The part that falls to the bottom is sent back to the start of the process to go through the aeration chamber again.

-At this point, the water is usually sterilized by the cruise line.
+At this point, the cruise line usually sterilizes the water.
 The most common way to do this is with UV light, although some lines do this differently.

-After being sterilized, the water is considered to be clean enough to dispose of.
+After being sterilised, the water is considered clean enough to dispose of.
 It is stored in tanks on the ship until the ship is ready to dispose of it.

-There are tests that are carried out by the cruise line in order to make sure that the water is of a high enough standard to do this.
+Tests are carried out by the cruise line to make sure that the water is of a high enough standard to do this.

 7. Water Released into The Ocean